Ziad-Algrafi/ODLabel/README.md

-4. Navigate to the Autolabel script and Run the Autolabel script using cmd:
+4. Navigate to the Autolabel script and choose the script you want to Run using cmd:

+   For Open Dictionary Autolabel
+    cd /home/user/Documents/Autolabel/OpenAutolabel.py
+    python OpenAutolabel.py

+   For custom Autolabel
     cd /home/user/Documents/Autolabel/AutolabelGUI
     python Autolabel.py

 ### GUI Features